 So much to teach these soccer beginners

 It’s hard for many parents to just sit back and watch their kids play the game.
 You don’t realize how much there is to learn until the game starts.
-For a soccer beginner there is so much going on in the head and they hear all the different people wanting to help.
+For a soccer beginner there is so much going on in their head.
+They hear so many different people wanting to help and some saying opposite things.
 I never realized how much there is to learn and teach, until watching my own child play for the first time.
 There are even certain skills that some learn faster than others depending on how their brain connects with the feet.

 Technical soccer training the right way